Baselios Augen I: Addis Ababa conference

-In January 1965, 81-year-old Augen I attended the Synod of Eastern Oriental Orthodox Churches at Addis Ababa, Ethiopia.
+In January 1965, 81-year-old Augen I attended the Synod of Oriental Orthodox Churches at Addis Ababa, Ethiopia.
 The Synod was convened by the Emperor of Ethiopia Haile Selassie.
 Along with the other Oriental Orthodox Primates, the Patriarch of Antioch Ya'qub III was also present on the occasion.
 The Catholicos was accompanied by the Secretary of Malankara Episcopal Synod Daniel Philexinos, Fr.
 T. C. Jacob, Fr.
 Dr. V. C. Samuel and Fr.
 Dr. K. C. Joseph.
 Catholicos Geevarghese II had expressed the desire for convening such a conference for the first time.

 The conference began on 15 January.
-Patriarch Ya'qub II, Armenian Supreme Catholicos Vazken I, Catholicos Augen I, Catholicos of Cilicia Khoren and Patriarch Abune Theophilos of Ethiopia were seated on both sides of the Emperor on the dais.
+Patriarch Ya'qub II, Armenian Supreme Catholicos Vazken I, Catholicos Augen I, Catholicos of Cilicia Khoren and Abune Theophilos (then deputy of the Patriarch of Ethiopia) were seated on both sides of the Emperor on the dais.
 The emperor inaugurated the function.
 From 18 January onwards, several important decisions were taken at the Conference with regard to Orthodoxy.